microsoft/botframework-telephony/ProcessSpeechInBotCode.md

             if (account != null)
             {
                 responseText = $"Hello and thank you for calling billing department.
 We have pulled up your account associated with {callerPhoneNumber}.
 Do you want to continue with this accont?
-Say yes or now.";
+Say yes or no.";
             }
             else
             {